Sunday, February 26, 2023 | 5:30 pm

 Camden Shaw, cello

-The Dover Quartet’s 2023-24 season includes a North American tour with Leif Ove Andsnes, performances with Haochen Zhang and David Shifrin, and a tour to Europe and Israel.
-Recent collaborators include Emanuel Ax, Inon Barnaton, Ray Chen, the Escher String Quartet, Bridget Kibbey, Anthony McGill, Edgar Meyer, the Pavel Haas Quartet, Roomful of Teeth, and Davóne Tines.
-The quartet recently premiered Steven Mackey’s theatrical-musical work Memoir, and works by Mason Bates, Marc Neikrug, and Chris Rogerson.
+The Dover Quartet’s 2024-25 season includes premiere performances throughout North America of newly commissioned works by Jerod Impichchaachaaha' Tate; collaborative performances with pianists Michelle Cann, Marc-Andre Hamelin, and Haochen Zhang; and tours to Europe and Asia.
+Recent collaborators include Leif Ove Andsnes, Emanuel Ax, Inon Barnaton, Ray Chen, Anthony McGill, Edgar Meyer, the Pavel Haas Quartet, Roomful of Teeth, and Davone Tines.
+The quartet has also recently premiered works by Mason Bates, Steven Mackey, Marc Neikrug, and Chris Rogerson.

 "Expert musicianship, razor-sharp ensemble, deep musical feeling and a palpable commitment to communication." -Chicago Tribune